m-Py/minDiff/README.md

 dormitories and want to create a similar groups of students in each house.
 As a first step, we might want to match average student age.

-To do so, we pass our data set to the function `create_groups()`.
-We also specify that we want to create three groups whose ages should be equal on average (specified by passing the function `mean` to the argument `equalize`).
+To do so, we pass our data set to the function `create_groups` and specify which variable should be made equal in how many sets.

 ```